sonhal/software-craftmanship/README.md

-# Software Craftmanship
+# Software Craftsmanship

-Collection of notes on the concept of "Software craftmaship"
+Collection of notes on the concept of "Software craftsmanship"

 ref: Kent Beck, Martin Fowler, Fred George